wangjohn/creditly/README.md

 The `creditly.validate` method will return one of two things:

-* `false` if the validation on either the credit card number, security code, or expiration date failed.
+* If the validation on either the credit card number, security code, or expiration date fails, then `false` will be returned.
 A `creditly_client_validation_error` event will be triggered on the HTML's `body` element, and the `has-error` class will be added to the input with the failing validation.
-* An associative array with the properties:
+* If the validation on all the inputs succeeds, then an associative array with the properties will be returned:
   - `number`: The validated credit card number
   - `security_code`: The validated security code of the credit card (also known as the CVV) ` - `expiration_month`: The validated expiration month (integer between 1 and 12)